airbytehq/airbyte/docs/connector-development/config-based/overview.md

 ## Data retriever

 The data retriever defines how to read the data from an API source, and acts as an orchestrator for the data retrieval flow.
-The is currently only one implementation, the `SimpleRetriever`, which is defined by
+There is currently only one implementation, the `SimpleRetriever`, which is defined by

 1. Requester: describes how to submit requests to the API source
 2. Paginator[^1]: describes how to navigate through the API's pages